 The Leung family launched a complete redesign in October 2020, focused on improving user experience.
 Even with this solid foundation in place, the site’s CLS score was still hovering around 1.0 in early April.

 Since CLS scores are made up of ad-related and non-ad-related issues, it’s important to address both.
-The AdThrive plugin can handle the former, and our wealth of Core Web Vitals resources can put you in a great position to handle the latter or find the right experts to help.
+If you’re an existing publisher with us, enable this update in the AdThrive plugin to handle the former, and check out a wealth of Core Web Vitals resources in our publisher-exclusive Resource Center.